Trace your California ancestors with the advice and resources in our State Research Guide!

 - timeline of key events in the state’s history

 Here’s a sampling of the helpful tips you’ll get in the California guide:

 - In 1846, American settlers proclaimed independence from Mexico and established the California Republic.
 While Mexico was ceding California to the United States in 1848, gold was discovered, sparking the biggest migration in American history.

-- If your family arrived in California before 1860, check the Pioneer Card File.
+- If your family arrived in California before 1860, check the Pioneer and Immigrant File at Ancestry.com.